101Loop/HisabKitab-Flutter/CONTRIBUTING.md

     After this, you can follow the [guide below](#updating-the-forked-repo) from `Step 2`.

-### Updating the forked repo
+### Working in a forked project

 ---
+First of all, you need to fork the repo.
+It will basically create a copy of this repo in your account.<br>
+If it's already forked you can clone it to your workspace and then follow the guide below.

-In root of your project, follow the following steps:
+In root of your project, follow the steps:

+**Adding upstream remo**
-**Step 1** Add the original repo's remote.
+Add the original repo's remote.
 Follow this step only for once. <br>

 Using https: